Simbaclaws/star-citizen-cleanup/README.md

 It does the following:

 1. **Define the install location of star citizen**\
-  (this might need to be changed by you inside the script if you have star citizen installed othen than program files)
+  (this might need to be changed by you inside the script if you have star citizen installed other than program files)

 2. **Remove everything within the NVIDIA cache folders**\
   (in case of a nvidia GPU)